griptape-ai/griptape-cli/README.md

     Or you can register and set the environment variable in one step.
     ```bash
-    export GT_STRUCTURE_ID=$(gt server register --directory structure/ --main-file structure.py)
+    export GT_STRUCTURE_ID=$(gt skatepark register --directory structure/ --main-file structure.py)
     ```

 > [!IMPORTANT]
 > Structures registered with the emulator are not persisted across restarts.
 You will need to re-register the Structure each time you restart the emulator.
 5. Confirm that the Structure is registered.
     ```bash
-    gt server list
+    gt skatepark list
     ```
-6. Add your OPENAI_API_KEY to the `.env` file.
-You can also add other environment variables here.
-    ```bash
-    echo "OPENAI_API_KEY=sk-XXXXXX-XXXXXX-XXXXXX-XXXXXX" >> structure/.env
-    ```
+    You should see a list of registered Structures and the directories they point to, confirming that your Managed Structure was properly registered
+6. You can load environment variables into your Structure by creating an `.env` file in the directory of the Structure you registered.
+    a.
+Create a file named `.env` in the `structure/` directory.
+    b.
+Open the `.env` file in a text editor
+    c.
+The template expects an `OPENAI_API_KEY` environment variable by default to function.
+Add OPENAI_API_KEY=_your OpenAI API Key here_ to the `.env` file and save it.
+    d.
+Add any other environment variables your Structure depends on as you expand the template.
 7. Rebuild the structure to load in the new environment variable.
     Note that this is only required for changes to `.env` or `requirements.txt`.
 Code changes do not require a rebuild.
     ```bash
-    gt server build
+    gt skatepark build
     ```
-8. Now that your Structure is registered, use the example client program to call the emulator's API for running the Structure.
+8. Now that your Structure is registered and built with environment variables, use the example program to call the Skatepark emulator's API for running the Structure.
+Skatepark gives you confidence that when you bring your program into Griptape Cloud as a Managed Structure, it will continue to operate as expected, at scale.

     Navigate to the `example-client` directory.
     ```bash